ctlcltd/e2-sat-editor/README.md

 💡 **Try now online DEMO: https://ctlcltd.github.io/e2se-wasm-demo/**

-> [!NOTE]
-> Online demo has limitations imposed by remote use, you cannot open and save files other than the demo ones included.
+*Note: Online demo has limitations imposed by remote use, you cannot open and save files other than the demo ones included.*

 ## Screenshot